acmltd105/marketing-war-command-center/supabase/README.md

 # Supabase Infrastructure

-This directory contains the schema migrations and edge functions that power the build reporting pipeline.
+This directory contains the schema migrations and edge functions that power the build reporting pipeline and the financial command center.

 ## Migrations